ElevenLabs' AI Voice Generator Can Now Fake Your Voice in 30 Languages

 On the books front, tech giants like Google and Apple have tried pushing AI-narrated audiobooks.
 Apple’s Books app started featuring narrators with bland names like “Archie,” and “Warren” to voice some content.
 Those who listen to audiobooks have noted these voices are—for lack of a better term—lifeless compared to the stock of professional voice actors who can actually pay attention to the rise and fall of a narrative.
 The actors union SAG-AFTRA and the Writers Guild of America are currently on strike, and a big part of the current negotiations with the entertainment industry have centered on AI.

 However, ElevenLabs is promoting that AI voices can save publishing companies both time and money creating audiobooks.
 In a Monday blog post, the company promoted it worked with Lukeman Literary, a literary agency and small indie publishing company, to fine tune its audiobook processing.
-The company claimed it used to take Lukeman “weeks” to produce a single audiobook, but with AI that’s shortened to mere hours.
+The company claimed it used to take agencies “weeks” to produce a single audiobook, but with AI that’s shortened to mere hours.

 Lukeman Literary has helped publish books by big name public figures like Rutger Hauer and the Dalai Lama alongside other fiction works.
 In an email sent to Gizmodo, Lukeman stressed that his agency and publishing arms were distinct, so there weren’t any plans to convert the agency’s represented titles to AI narration.
-Still, as far as his publishing business, he said that he never embraced AI narration because the “quality” wasn’t there, but since testing ElevenLabs’ features he said he’s “finally impressed” enough to use it.
-He further claimed that “AI narration is a godsend” for independent writers because it’s far cheaper than doing human narration.
+Still, as far as his publishing business, he said that he never embraced AI narration because the “quality” wasn’t there, but since testing ElevenLabs’ features he said he’s “finally impressed” enough to potentially use it.
+He further said that “AI narration is a godsend” for independent writers because it’s far cheaper than doing human narration.

-Despite proclaiming AI voice is finally good enough for prime time, Lukeman agreed that AI “will definitely pose a challenge” for voice actors but proposed that “some” authors and publishers will still want audiobooks voiced by a real human.
+Despite saying AI voice is finally good enough for prime time, Lukeman agreed that AI “will definitely pose a challenge” for voice actors but proposed that “some” authors and publishers will still want audiobooks voiced by a real human.

+There’s also the potential for licensing voices, though “the big questions are how prevalent that work will be, how much new revenue it may add, and whether that results in an ultimate revenue loss or gain for narrators,” he said.

 Whether or not voice actors will eventually be able to license their voice to AI for residuals, those sort of agreements are still foreign to the publishing industry that’s becoming more and more enamored with AI.
 With the strike still ongoing, it may take time to learn how the actors at large respond to an industry that’s looking for a way to cash in on the audiobooks trend, but without real human audio.